 What Type of Articles Can Be Removed

 Reaching out to website owners is an excellent step forward in removing your unwanted articles online.
 Here is a shortlist of reasons why your article should be removed.
 If your negative post falls into one of these categories we would suggest contacting the website owner day after day until you hear a response.
 The key is to remain persistent and polite at the same time, this will give you the best opportunity at having your article removed from the internet.

 If you are seeing an article within Google, Bing, or Yahoo that is clearly harassing yourself or your business that may be immediate grounds for removal.
 Google has a very strict cyberbullying policy to combat any slanderous or libel articles within their results.

-Although Google does a great job at monitoring their results, some articles do slip through the cracks.
+Although Google does a great job of monitoring its results, some articles do slip through the cracks.
 By sending a simple email to [email protected] you are able to bring this to their attention.
 After your request has been made it may take a few days to hear back.
-Although you are not removing the article from the website directly, it will be nearly impossible for other individuals or customers to locate unless they are familiar to the website (this is rare).
+Although you are not removing the article from the website directly, it will be nearly impossible for other individuals or customers to locate unless they are familiar with the website (this is rare).